JiachengLI11/jiachengli11.github.io/_pages/about.md

 # 🔥 News
+- *2025.12*: &nbsp;🎉 Our paper on Resilient bipartite consensus is accepted by IEEE Transactions on Aerospace and Electronic System.
 - *2025.08*: &nbsp;🎉 I started my research visit to Prof. Peng Shi's group, with the end in October.
 - *2024.06*: &nbsp;🎉 Our paper on collision-free cooperation control is accepted by IEEE/CAA Journal of Automatica Sinica.
 - *2024.05*: &nbsp;🎉 Our paper on swarm security control through cloud-fog computing is accepted by IEEE Transactions on Network Science and Engineering.